France is one of the most popular holiday destinations for tourists all over the world.

 3.2.
 Food costs

-A good way to safe some money when speaking about food in France is to buy food from the supermarket and to cook it yourself.
+A good way to save some money when speaking about food in France is to buy food from the supermarket and to cook it yourself.
 It is also a great way to taste the local cuisine.

 The market is your friend!
 Buy some cheese, some meat and local wine and enjoy your meal from the balcony of your room.
 With less than 10 euro you will have a tasty meal for both of you!